haytham10/Cub3D/README.md

 `$> make all`

-After that you can simply run the game with a map of your choice as an argument:
+After that, you can simply run the game with a map of your choice as an argument:

 `$> ./Cub3D map1.cub`